 The difference within the repetition

-Commissioned by Mustang to showcase the human factor behind their production chain, 'N' digs into the relationship we establish with our tools
+Commissioned by Mustang to showcase the humans behind the production chain, 'N' digs into the relationship we establish with tools

-The project focuses around the skin of both, workers and their tools, relating the machines that manipulate the leather (main material used at the factory) to the operators that control them.
+The project focuses on the skin of both, workers and their tools, relating the machines that manipulate the leather (main material used at the factory) to the operators that control them.

 To link both, humans and machines, I coded a piece of software to create skin-like patterns.

-The drawings were used to create an unique cover for the books, showcasing each one of them a different pattern on its surface.
+The drawings were used to create a unique cover for the books, showcasing each one of them a different pattern on its surface.

 After “n” times, after an incessant repetition of the same action … when the reason of it disappears, time is the only difference that gives it meaning.

 It is in the subtle details of how time has eroded the surface where we perceive reality.

 It is in the skin, where both the operator and the machine will reveal what happens there and how it happens.